VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 A method to deploy tokens for dApp developers.
 Use your personal RAM to receive airgrab tokens.

 ## Antelope
-The technology that powers EOS, WAX, Telos, UX, Ultra
+The technology that powers Vaulta

 ## API
 Application Programming Interface.
 A computer interface that enables two computer applications to interact with each other.